-- 693 miles of Federal-aid roads.
+- 696 miles of Federal-aid roads.
 This includes roads that are maintained by the Michigan Department of Transportation, the Calhoun County Road Department, and the cities and villages within the county.
-Of the almost 700 Federal-Aid miles in Calhoun County, there are: - 290 miles of Trunkline roadways maintained by the Michigan Department of Transportation - 301 miles of County Roads maintained by the Calhoun County Road Department - 102 miles of City Streets maintained by the incorporated cities and villages in the county
+Of the almost 700 Federal-Aid miles in Calhoun County, there are: - 290 miles of Trunkline roadways maintained by the Michigan Department of Transportation - 307 miles of County Roads maintained by the Calhoun County Road Department - 99 miles of City Streets maintained by the incorporated cities and villages in the county

-Traditionally, federal aid ratings have been completed over two years, roughly half of the county one year, the remainder the next.
+Traditionally, federal aid ratings have been completed over two years - roughly half of the county one year, the remainder the next.
 Due to restrictions imposed in response to the onset of the COVID 19 pandemic, no federal aid ratings were completed in 2020.
 To start bringing the schedule back in line with the historical breakdown, the entire federal aid system in Calhoun County was rated in 2021.
 In 2022 the rating effort was generally expended in those areas traditionally done in even-numbered years, with some changes to make year to year efforts more equal.
-This report takes the results of the most recent ratings for the entire county federal aid system and compares them with those from 2010 through 2019 to analyze the current status and discern any trends.
+In 2023 the remainder of federal aid roads not rated in 2022 were done.
+This report takes the results of the most recent ratings for the entire county federal aid system and compares them with those from 2015 on to analyze the current status and discern any trends.